nplrahman922/Py.Edia/README.md

-# Py.edia - Interactive Python Dictionary
+# Py.Edia - Interactive Python Dictionary

 Welcome to Py.edia, your Interactive Python Dictionary!
 This web application is designed as a practical resource to help learners and Python practitioners understand various functions, keywords, and fundamental to advanced concepts in the Python language.